gsandf/rethinkdb-on-change/README.md

 Also, this comes with the feature of [debouncing](https://css-tricks.com/debouncing-throttling-explained-examples/) changes so you can run your logic only when needed.

+**ℹ️ NOTE:** Right now, debouncing does not return changefeed data; the callback function is called with no arguments.
+This behavior will change in future versions.

 **✨ Features:**

 * **Simple:** specifying a connection and a function to run is all that's needed